What to Know Before You Go Fishing in Flathead Lake

 Do You Need a License to Fish in Flathead Lake?

 Yes, you will need a government-issued Montana fishing license, and you will also need a tribal license from the Confederated Salish & Kootenai Tribes.
 You can find out more about the specific license you need depending on your age and the way you’ll be fishing here.
+This also include fishing from the shores of Flathead Lake State Parks that border the reservation.

 Now you’re all ready for some fun Flathead Lake fishing!
 Just watch out for that Flathead Monster. 😉